bank-vaults/bank-vaults/README.md

 ### Engineering Blog

-To be up-to-date with Bank-Vaults and the other open source and commercial [products of Banzai Cloud, subscribe to our blog](https://pages.banzaicloud.com/sign-up-for-the-banzai-cloud-newsletter/).
+To be up-to-date with Bank-Vaults and the other open source and commercial [products of Banzai Cloud, read our blog](https://banzaicloud.com/blog/).

 ## Credits